de-soot/clear-win-temp/README.md

 # Clear Windows Temp
-A little batch script that clears the Windows `Temp` folder.
+A little batch script for clearing the Windows `Temp` folder.

 ## Usage
 Download and run `clear_temp.cmd`